Luminarys/synapse/index.md

 Synapse is only useful when paired with RPC clients.
 We ship `sycli` with synapse; use `sycli -h` to learn how to use it.

-For your convenience, [web.synapse-bt.org](https://web.synapse-bt.org) is running the latest version of [receptor](https://github.com/SirCmpwn/receptor), a web-based RPC client (note: this requires you to set up synapse independently).

 Our peer ID is `SY`.

 ## Features